Thales is delivering another batch of one million eID cards to the Kingdom of Bahrain.

 Biometrics and privacy

-Citizens and residents can use the biometric features on the card to enter the country using electronic gates or e-gates which use a fingerprint reader to match the fingerprints stored on the card and verify the identity of an individual at the immigration.
+Citizens and residents can use the biometric features on the card to enter the country using electronic gates or e-gates, which use a fingerprint reader to match the fingerprints stored on the card and verify an individual's identity at the immigration.

 GCC residents to get Bahraini smart ID cards

-To ease transactions at service departments in the Kingdom, investors from other member states of the Gulf Co-operation Council will get special Bahraini smart ID cards according to Khaleej Time of 2 April 2017.
+To ease transactions at service departments in the Kingdom, investors from other Gulf Cooperation Council member states will get special Bahraini smart ID cards according to Khaleej Time of 2 April 2017.

 Bahrain seeks to ease investments and strengthen ties with its neighbours.

-- The Royal Decree No. 2 of 2013 regarding the usage of the identity card as a proof of a unified identity when conducting transactions and IS consistent with the eGov national strategy and the execution of online transactions
+- The Royal Decree No. 2 of 2013 regarding the usage of the identity card as proof of a unified identity when conducting transactions and ISsistent with the eGov national strategy and the execution of online transactions

 - Article One of Law No. 46 for 2006 (regarding the ID card).